Perception12/Perception12/README.md

 # Hello, I am Kenny 👋

-I'm a Computer engineering student on an intention to enhance as a successful software engineer.
-I love building web applications, mobile apps, and ml pipelines.
-I LOVE PYTHON!!!
+I'm a Computer engineering student on an intention to enhance as a successful software engineer and IoT engineer.
+I love building web applications, I love working on embedded systems projects

-- :wink: I'm Proficient in Python
+- :wink: I'm Proficient in Python and C/C++
-- 🔭 I’m currently learning and practicing flutter framework and Deep Learning
+- 🔭 I’m currently learning React
-- 👯 I’m looking to collaborate on Machine Learning, web development and mobile app development
+- 👯 I’m looking to collaborate on Web development and mobile app development
 - :thinking: I'm curious about web 3.0
 - 💬 Ask me about Machine Learning
-- 📫 How to reach me: [kehindeadejumobi82@gmail.com](mailto:kehindeadejumobi82@gmail.com) & [Twitter @PERCEP3ON](https://twitter.com/PERCEP3ON)
+- 📫 How to reach me: [kehindeadejumobi82@gmail.com](mailto:kehindeadejumobi82@gmail.com) & [Twitter @PERCEP3ON](https://twitter.com/tiny_perceptron)
 - 😄 Pronouns: He/Him

 ## Find me around the web 🌍